 Some colleges request a high school resume and others prefer a list of extracurricular activities.
-While each school can create their own online application, many use one of the three applications described below.
+While each school can create their own online application, many use the common application.

 The common application (app) was designed to streamline the college application process by enabling you to complete one application and submit it to multiple schools for admissions consideration.
 You can even tweak the application before submitting it to a specific school.
 Currently almost 700 colleges nationwide accept the common app, including 33 in Virginia.

 The common app requires the following supplemental information:

 o Personal essay

 o Extracurricular activities list